Why are credit applications turned down?

 Why might an application be turned down?

-When you apply for an MBNA credit card we take a lot of things into consideration to make a fair assessment of your circumstances.
-Our lending decisions are based on a complicated scoring system.
+When you apply for an MBNA credit card or loan, a lot of things are taken into consideration to make a fair assessment of your circumstances.

 You're more likely to be approved by us if you: